 Vampire Academy is the latest entry in these Young Adult fantasy works.
 It is based on a series of books by American author Richelle Mead.
 These began with Vampire Academy (2007) and continued through Frostbite (2008), Shadow Kiss (2008), Blood Promise (2009), Spirit Bound (2010) and Last Sacrifice (2010).
-Mead also began a spinoff series featuring several of the supporting characters in Vampire Academy beginning with Bloodlines (2011), which is projected to run to six books when finished.
+Mead also began a spinoff series featuring several of the supporting characters in Vampire Academy beginning with Bloodlines (2011) and runs to six books.

 The book comes to the screen under director Mark Waters who first appeared with the acclaimed The House of Yes (1997).
-Waters has dabbled in a number of romantic comedies with High Heels (2004), Just Like Heaven (2005) and Ghosts of Girlfriends Past (2009), has made several teen girl films with the Lindsay Lohan vehicles Freaky Friday (2003) and Mean Girls (2004), as well as the childrens film The Spiderwick Chronicles (2008) and the Jim Carrey vehicle Mr Poppers Penguins (2011).
+Waters has dabbled in a number of romantic comedies with High Heels (2004), Just Like Heaven (2005) and Ghosts of Girlfriends Past (2009), has made several teen girl films with the Lindsay Lohan vehicles Freaky Friday (2003) and Mean Girls (2004), as well as the childrens film The Spiderwick Chronicles (2008), the Jim Carrey vehicle Mr Poppers Penguins (2011) and Bad Santa 2 (2016).
 A far more promising prospect is the name of Daniel Waters, Marks older brother, who is known as the scriptwriter with the likes of Heathers (1989), The Adventures of Ford Fairlane (1990), Hudson Hawk (1991), Batman Returns (1992) and Demolition Man (1993), as well as the director of the quirkily appealing Sex and Death 101 (2007) that alas flopped upon release.

 There is a lot of hate for Vampire Academy.
 The trailer for the film looked awful the vampire film spun as a vehicle pitched to bitchy teen girls.
 Even worse was the poster that proudly proclaimed the legend They Suck at School.
 The studio refused to hold any press previews always a bad sign for a film.
 The overall reaction from every adult I spoke to beforehand was one of general ridicule.
 I cannot say any of the pre-release gave me the slightest enthusiasm for the film I was expecting to write a review that went along the lines Well, at least Vampire Academy ranks better than Voodoo Academy (2000), but that is hardly saying much.